GSA-TTS/FAC/.github/ISSUE_TEMPLATE/story-issue-template-.md

 Required per [CM-4](https://nvd.nist.gov/800-53/Rev4/control/CM-4).

-[comment]: # "Our SSP says 'The Data.gov team ensures security implications are considered as part of the agile requirements refinement process by including a section in the issue template used as a basis for new work.' so please don't remove this section without care."
+[comment]: # "Our SSP says 'The team ensures security implications are considered as part of the agile requirements refinement process by including a section in the issue template used as a basis for new work.'"
+[comment]: # "Please do not remove this section without care."
-[Any security concerns that might be implicated in the change.
-"None" is OK, just be explicit here!]
+[comment]: # "Note any security concerns that might be implicated in the change.
+'None' is OK, but we must be explicit here."

 ---